queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 31,450

 Increase thermal clip capacity by 4.
-Any critical hit against you becomes a normal hit.
+Any critical hit against you becomes a normal hit